MicrosoftDocs/Viva/WorkplaceAnalytics/azure templates/azuret-deploy-configure.md

 ## Get support

+* For help with Workplace Analytics Azure Templates, email your questions or feedback to [wpa-tops@microsoft.com](wpa-tops@microsoft.com).
-* For setup and data analysis help with Workplace Analytics and the Workplace Analytics Azure Templates, select the **smiley face** icon (at the top of the UI), enter your question or feedback, and then select **Send**.
+* For setup and data analysis help with Workplace Analytics, open Workplace Analytics, select the **smiley face** icon (at the top of the UI), enter your question or feedback, and then select **Send**.
 * For general help with Office 365 and Azure subscriptions, components, assigning licenses, and issues with user access and permissions, contact [Microsoft Support](https://support.microsoft.com/).

 ## Related topics